Jhumri Telaiya: History

-The city was earlier a part of the Hazaribagh district, and was transferred to the newly created Koderma district on 10 April 1994.
-Originally a part of the Bihar state, Jhumri Telaiya became the part of the newly formed Jharkhand state in 2000.
-On 8 December 2008, the Jhumri Telaiya municipality was declared as a minor urban area.
+The city was earlier a part of Hazaribagh district and was transferred to the newly created Koderma district on 10 April 1994.
+Originally a part of the state of Bihar, Jhumri Telaiya became part of the newly formed Jharkhand state in 2000.
+On 8 December 2008, the Jhumri Telaiya Municipality was declared as a minor urban area.

 Association with Vividh Bharati

-Originally a little-known town, Jhumri Telaiya became famous in India in the 1950s owing to its connection with the radio channels Radio Ceylon and Vividh Bharati (a nationally broadcast radio service of the All India Radio).
-At a time when numerous television channels and FM radio stations were yet to come to India, the radio shows were a national phenomenon.
-The largest number of requests for film songs addressed to the channel came from Jhumri Telaiya.
+Originally a little-known town, Jhumri Telaiya became famous in India in the 1950s owing to its connection with the radio channels Radio Ceylon/ Sri Lanka Broadcasting Corporation (SLBC) and Vividh Bharati (a nationally broadcast radio service of the All India Radio).
+At a time when television and FM radio had not yet come to India, these afore-mentioned radio channels and their film-song-request programs were a national phenomenon.
+The largest number of requests from all over India for playing film songs addressed to these radio channels came from Jhumri Telaiya.

-The trend started in the early 1950s, when a mica businessman named Rameshwar Prasad Barnwal started mailing 20-25 song requests to Radio Ceylon daily.
-Regularly hearing Barnwal's name on the radio inspired the paan-shop owner Ganga Prasad Magadhiya and Electronics Shop Owner of Nandlal Sinha to similarly mail a large number of song requests.
+The trend started in the early 1950s, when a mica businessman named Rameshwar Prasad started mailing 20 - 25 film-song-requests to Radio Ceylon per day.
+Regularly hearing Barnwal's name on the radio inspired the paan-shop owner Ganga Prasad Magadhiya and electronics shop owner Nandlal Sinha to similarly mail a large number of song requests.
 The growing fame of these three Jhumri Telaiya residents led to the emergence of a song-request fad among the people of the town.
 Young listeners from the town would compete among themselves to send out the most song requests in a day or month.
 The radio listeners thus became familiar with the town of Jhumri Telaiya.
 In the 1980s, a radio listeners' club was formed in the town.
-Subsequently, other towns also started competing with Jhumari Telaiya by sending out a large number of song requests.
+Subsequently, other towns also started competing with Jhumari Telaiya by sending out large numbers of song requests.
 The fad declined as television gained popularity, and postal costs increased.

-Because of a large number of song requests and the town's unusual name, many listeners of Vividh Bharti used to doubt its existence.
-Thus the "Jhumri Talaiya" came to be associated with any less-known or insignificant place.
+Because of a large number of song requests and the town's unusual name, many listeners of Radio Ceylon/ Sri Lanka Broadcasting Corporation and Vividh Bharti doubted its existence.
+Thus, "Jhumri Talaiya" came to be associated with any lesser-known or insignificant place.
 This reference is found in several Hindi movies and songs.
-For example, the movie Mounto (1975) features a song titled Mein Toh Jhumri Telaiyah Seh Aeyehi Hun ("I've come from Jhumri Talaiya"). in Sooryavansham film Amitabh Bachchan as a bus conductor issued ticket to Jhumari Talayia.
+For example, the movie Mounto (1975) features a song titled Mein To Jhumri Talaiya Se Aeyee Hoon ("I've come from Jhumri Talaiya").
+In the film Sooryavansham, starring Amitabh Bachchan as a bus conductor, he issues a ticket to Jhumri Telayia.